National Legal Hotline

 Mandatory imprisonment

 Under Northern Territory law, various criminal offences carry mandatory imprisonment, meaning that the court sentencing the offender has no discretion as to whether to impose a custodial term.
-Offences that carry mandatory imprisonment in the NT include violent offences and breaches of a Domestic Violence Order (where it the second or subsequent offence).
-High level violent offences attract mandatory sentences of three or 12 months actual imprisonment.
+Offences that carry mandatory imprisonment in the NT include serious violence offences, and aggravated property offences.
+High-level violent offences attract mandatory sentences of three or 12 months actual imprisonment.
 Low level violent offence attract mandatory imprisonment, but leave the duration of the sentence up to the sentencing court.

 Mandatory sentencing has been criticised as ineffective, expensive and as unnecessarily fettering the discretion of the courts as well as exacerbating already overcrowded prison conditions.
 However, it continues to be implemented in response to public pressure of governments to be ‘tough on crime’.
 The mandatory sentencing regime does not apply to juvenile offenders.